Verreaux's sifaka

 Verreaux's sifaka (Propithecus verreauxi), or the white sifaka, is a medium-sized primate in one of the lemur families, the Indriidae.
 Critically Endangered, it lives in Madagascar and can be found in a variety of habitats from rainforest to dry deciduous forests of western Madagascar and the spiny thickets of the south.
-Its fur is thick and silky and generally white with brown on the sides, top of the head, and on the arms.
-Like all sifakas, it has a long tail that it uses as a balance when leaping from tree to tree.
-However, its body is so highly adapted to an arboreal existence, on the ground its only means of locomotion is hopping.
-The species lives in small troops which forage for food.
+Its fur is thick and silky and generally white with brown on the sides, top of the head, and on the arms; its ventral area is relatively glabrous.
+Its body is adapted to an arboreal existence in which the major form of locomotion is vertical leaping; on the ground its only means of locomotion is a "dancing" form of hopping.
+The species lives in smallish groups (~2-13 animals) and is primarily folivorous.

-Despite shrinking habitats, P. verreauxi still likely has the largest distribution of all sifakas.

 Anatomy

 In adulthood, the full head and body length is between 42.5 and 45 cm.
 The tail of a fully grown Verreaux's sifaka grows to be between 56 and 60 cm long.
 In weight, adult females reach 3.4 kg on average, and adult males 3.6 kg.